cmazakas/foxy/docs/reference/session.md

 ## Synopsis

-The most fundamental class in Foxy, the `basic_session` encapsulates a minimal subset of the classes needed for using Beast and Asio.
+The most fundamental class in Foxy, the `basic_session` encapsulates a minimal subset of the classes needed for using Beast.

 All members are public so that users can make powerful and flexible abstractions without the library becoming a hindrance.

 The `basic_session` contains the `foxy::basic_multi_stream` so that it can act as a dual-stream type supporting both plain and encrypted data.
-It also contains a buffer for use during parsing and serialization operations as well as a timer that it uses to determine when an operation should end.
+It also contains a user-specified buffer for use during parsing operations as well as a timer that it uses to determine when an operation should end.

 The `basic_session` is configurable via its `foxy::session_opts`.
 Currently, only adjusting the timeouts has any direct effect.
 Mutating the nested SSL context may result in an inconsistent state of the session and is undefined by the library.

-This class is used primarily for reading and writing HTTP messages.
+This class is used primarily for reading and writing HTTP/1.x messages.

 The class is coded such that no timeout operations run in user-land code.
 Foxy ensures that before each call to its async read and write member functions complete, the timer operations have been